-- stations that are accessible to people with disabilities, are less mobile, parents/carers with prams, and customers with luggage - modern buildings and facilities for all modes that meet the needs of a growing population - modern interchanges that support an integrated network and allow seamless transfers between transport modes for all customers - safety improvements including extra lighting, help points, fences and security measures for car parks and interchanges, including stations, bus stops and wharves.
+- stations that are accessible to people with disabilities, are less mobile and parents/carers with prams and customers with luggage - modern buildings and facilities that meet the needs of a growing population - modern interchanges that support an integrated network and allow seamless transfers for all customers - safety improvements including extra lighting, lift alarm, fences and security measures at stations.

-Niagara Park Station has been identified for an accessibility upgrade as it does not currently meet the key requirements of the Commonwealth Disability Discrimination Act 1992 (DDA) and the Disability Standards for Accessible Public Transport 2002 (DSAPT).

-The station entrances to the platform do not facilitate access for people with reduced mobility, parents/carers with prams or customers with luggage.
-Currently there are no accessible parking spaces, no lift facilities and no accessible path of travel to the bus stop on Railway Crescent.
+East Hills Station has been identified for an accessibility upgrade as it does not currently meet key requirements of the Disability Standards for Accessible Public Transport (DSAPT) or the Commonwealth Disability Discrimination Act 1992 (DDA).
+The non-compliant station entrances, ramps and stairs to the platforms do not facilitate access for people with reduced mobility, parents/carers with prams or customers with luggage.
+There are no compliant accessible parking spaces, no lift facilities and inadequate Tactile Ground Surface Indicators (TGSI) to stairs, platforms and interchange facilities.

-TfNSW is the Proponent for the Niagara Park Station Upgrade (referred to as the 'Proposed Activity' for the purposes of this document).
+Transport for NSW is the Proponent for the East Hills Station Upgrade (referred to as the 'Proposed Activity' for the purposes of this document).
 Also refer to Section 1.4 for a description of the Proposed Activity.